 “Seeking the support of a professional, independent adviser will be invaluable.
 They’ll be able to help assess retirement ambitions, understand teachers’ plans and caregiving responsibilities and discuss the options available to help teachers anticipate, and mitigate, any potential funding gaps.
 This could include separately investing for retirement through an option such as a stocks and shares ISA, or considering how they could withdraw equity from a home they own.”

-To discuss your finances with a Wesleyan Financial Services Consultant who specialises in the teaching profession, you can book an appointment here.
+To discuss your finances with a Specialist Financial Adviser from Wesleyan Financial Services who specialises in the teaching profession, you can book an appointment here.

 This research was first published on Independent Education Today.
 Learn more here.